3 Players The New York Knicks Should Trade For

 Three players I think the Knicks should try to trade for:

 1.)
-Bradley Beal: The All-Star on the Washington Wizards is averaging 22.4 points, 5.9 assists and 4.7 rebounds per game on the season.
+Bradley Beal: The All-Star on the Washington Wizards is averaging 23.3 points, 4.6 rebounds and 5.9 assists per game on the season.
 He is 28-years-old right in the middle of his prime, and is a three-time All-Star.
-The Wizards have gotten off to a good start to the new season and have a 15-13 record, but if they are to go on a losing streak they should consider trading him.
+The Wizards have gotten off to a good start to the new season and have a 16-15 record, but if they are to go on a losing streak they should consider trading him.
 His value has never been higher, and the Wizards have been stuck in the middle of the pack for the last few seasons.
 As for the Knicks, he would make life so much easier for Julius Randle, Derrick Rose and R.J.
 Barrett.
 The only con is the fact that the Knicks might have to give up too much to get him if he became available.

 3.)
 Buddy Hield: The Sacramento Kings shooting guard is nowhere near the caliber of player that Lillard and Beal are, but he is on the same caliber of them shooting wise.
 The former Oklahoma star is a career 40% three-point shooter, and would help the Knicks spread the floor.
 They simply do not have enough shooting from their star players.
 Hield could thrive in their offense, and become an even better version of himself.
 While he may not change the franchise the way Lillard or Beal could, he would also cost a lot less to acquire.